LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 Runmodes
 --------

-By default the runmode option is disabled.
-With the runmodes setting you can set the runmode you would like to use.
+By default the runmode option is disabled With the runmodes setting you can set the runmode you would like to use.
 For all runmodes available, enter **--list-runmodes** in your command line.
 For more information, see :doc:`../performance/runmodes`.